money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 ### Commission

 The commission charged by the platform is 0.1% of the amount + 0.5 DOC Fixed.

+### Emergent price

+The emergent price is a price calculated given the orders that are present in a pair.
+In this particular case it is calculated as the average price of the last two matching orders.
+The last matching orders are the ones that have matching prices (i.e. the buy price is greater or equal than the sell price) and are the last to be processed in a matching process or tick.
+In order to get it we have to simulate the actual matching process.

+### Tick

+A tick is the process in which the orders are matched.
+In it we calculate the emergent price and later match the orders.
+The process starts taking the most competitive orders of each type(buy and sell).
+Given that orders we proceed to match them if they are able to match (i.e. the buy price is greater or equal than the sell price), if only one order is filled we take the next one of that orderbook while if both gets filled we advance in both orderbook and continue with the process until we reach a pair of orders where they have no matching prices.
+All the remaining orders are left for the next tick.
+The surplus generated (i.e. the difference between the limit price and the emergent price in the tick) are given back to the user in the same process.
+If the user sent a buy order the surplus is given as change of the transaction because some of the base token it locked is returned.
+In the case of a sell order the surplus is given as extra base token paid for the sold tokens.

+### Lifespan

+The lifespan of an order is the amount of ticks the order will live, after that amount of ticks the order will be expired and no longer be matched.

+### Pending Queue

+When the tick is running the orders can not be inserted in the orderbook so we actually put them in a pending queue to actually move them at the end of the tick.

 ## API and contract